Canop/broot/website/docs/conf_file.md

 * <kbd>F7</kbd> would select the last line of the tree,
 * and you'd switch to your favorite editor with <kbd>F2</kbd>

 Beware that consoles intercept some possible keys.
 Many keyboard shortcuts aren't available, depending on your configuration.
+Some keys are also reserved in broot for some uses, for example the <kbd>enter</kbd> key always validate an input command if there's some.
+The <kbd>Tab</kbd>, <kbd>delete</kbd>, <kbd>backspace</kbd>, <kbd>esc</kbd> keys are reserved too.

 ### Verbs not leaving broot